-- · Have the knowledge and skills to operate manual and power tools used in residential construction including skill, reciprocating, table and concrete saws, hammer drills, drills, and air guns. - Be familiar with and have practiced job site safety requirements. - Be introduced to basic blueprint reading. - Be introduced to International and local building codes and how those standards apply to residential construction. - Be made aware that changes may occur to building codes over time and that those changes must be monitored and adhered to. - Apply problem-solving skills creatively and critically when faced with unforeseen construction dilemmas. - Be able to use math skills to square a foundation and calculate rafter lengths - Communicate with instructor, as they should with future employer by notifying instructor of absences, work as a team member to complete worksite projects, and display a positive attitude toward the profession.
+- Have the knowledge and skills to operate manual and power tools used in commercial and residential construction including skill, reciprocating, table and concrete saws, hammer drills, drills, and air guns. - >> Be familiar with and have practiced job site safety requirements. - >> Be introduced to basic blueprint reading. - Be introduced to international and local building codes, understanding how these standards apply to commercial and residential construction, while also being made aware that building codes may change over time and that these changes must be monitored and adhered to. - Apply problem-solving skills creatively and critically when faced with unforeseen construction dilemmas. - Be able to use math skills and how to apply them to commercial and residential construction. - Be able to use proper workplace communication with supervisors, suppliers, architects, and other job site personnel.